Rigidity Criterion for Certain Calabi-Yau Families: Introduction

 The known examples of non-rigid families inspire us to ask the following question: \begin{ques}[Motivic decomposition] Consider a flat family of $n$-dimensional polarized manifolds over a product surface, $f\colon (\calX, \calL)\to S \times B$, whose fibers satisfy the local Torelli property.
 Here $S$ and $B$ are smooth quasi-projective curves with projective completions $\overline{S}$ and $\overline{B}$.
 Suppose the family is non-isotrivial along both $S$ and $B$ directions.
 Assume further that the local system $\mathbb{V}:=R^nf_*\mathbb{C}_{\calX}$ has nontrivial monodromy along the boundary divisor $(S \times (\overline{B} \setminus B)) \cup ((\overline{S} \setminus S) \times B)$.

 Then by Deligne's theorem, each irreducible factor of $\mathbb{V}$ decompose as tensor product of VHS pulled back from $S$ and $B$ respectively.
-Are these tensor-product decompositions motivic?
-More precisely, can one find some product family $(g,h)\colon \mathcal{Y}_1 \times \mathcal{Y}_2 \to S' \times B'$ ($S'$ and $B'$ are finite coverings of $S$ and $B$) such that after base changing these tensor-products can be realized as irreducible factors of $R^{\cdot}g_*\mathbb{C}_{\mathcal{Y}_1} \otimes R^{\cdot}h_*\mathbb{C}_{\mathcal{Y}_2}$? \end{ques} Recall that in Faltings' examples of non-rigid families of \textit{simple} abelian varieties, the base curve is always a \textit{compact} Shimura curve; consequently, the family has no singular fiber.
+Are these tensor-product decompositions {\rm motivic}?
+More precisely, can one find some product family $(g,h)\colon \mathcal{Y}_1 \times \mathcal{Y}_2 \to S' \times B'$ ($S'$ and $B'$ are finite coverings of $S$ and $B$) and a correspondence between the base change of $f\colon \calX \to S \times B$ and the product family $(g,h)$ such that these tensor-products can be realized as irreducible factors of $R^{\cdot}g_*\mathbb{C}_{\mathcal{Y}_1} \otimes R^{\cdot}h_*\mathbb{C}_{\mathcal{Y}_2}$? \end{ques} Recall that in Faltings' examples of non-rigid families of \textit{simple} abelian varieties, the base curve is always a \textit{compact} Shimura curve; consequently, the family has no singular fiber.
 This explains why the condition requiring non-trivial monodromy along the boundary divisor is necessary in the statement of Question~\ref{conj: mot_decomp}.

 The tensor-product decomposition on VHS imposes restriction on the Mumford-Tate group of $\mathbb{V}$.
 This gives some Hodge cycle $C$, which, by assuming the Hodge conjecture, corresponds to an algebraic cycle in some self-fiber product of the family $f$.
 However, it is not clear how $C$ might induce a geometric decomposition of the family.